 Step 1: Using your smartphone or tablet, open up the Google Home app.
 Open the Settings icon on the home page, which looks like a gear.

 Step 2: Scroll until you reach Google Assistant and then look for the option that says More Settings.
-On the next screen, tap Voice, then tap Language.
+On the next screen, tap Languages.

-Step 3: In the Assistant section, choose the Languages option.
-Here, you have an important choice to make.
-You can change the primary language that Assistant uses with Choose a new language, or you can add a second language to Google Assistant in addition to the primary language with Add a language.
+Step 3: Here, you have an important choice to make.
+You can change the primary language that the Assistant uses with Choose a new language, or you can add a second language to Google Assistant in addition to the primary language with Add a language.
 The latter option is useful for bilingual households, etc. Languages available for smart devices include German, French, Italian, Japanese, Spanish, Dutch, Norwegian, Swedish, and more.